 - Click on the ‘My Submissions’ link at the top of the screen

 - Click on the ‘Download pdf’ button at the top of your form and save/print

 Will all eligible applications be successful?

 Unfortunately, no. While Barnardos would like to support all children experiencing disadvantage, there is a limited pool of funds available for the program.
-Enrich attracts a large number of applications at each closing date, so there is competition between many worthwhile projects for the available funds.
-As a result, many worthy applications are unable to be funded.
+We endeavour to support as many applications as possible, however, not all worthy projects can be funded.

 When will I find out if my application is successful?